Tronde/wordpress/README.md

-# Ansible Collection - tronde.wordpress
+# [Archived] Ansible Collection - tronde.wordpress

+_Notice:_ This repository has been archived as future work is going to happen at [codeberg.org](https://codeberg.org) in [https://codeberg.org/Tronde/wordpress](https://codeberg.org/Tronde/wordpress).

 This collection contains three roles for the following use cases: